AmoghM/Yelp-Restaurants-RecSys/README.md

 * Install packages and dependencies: `pip install -r requirements.txt`
 * Download Yelp dataset from here: https://www.yelp.com/dataset/challenge
 * Place the extracted folder into the `data/` of the repository
+* Run `Data_Pre_Processing.ipynb` from `src` folder.
+This will create the relevant datasets necessary to run the models we have defined

+b) For Bias Baseline and ALS model:
+* Run src/ALS_Baseline.ipynb

+b) For Bias Baseline and ALS model:
+* Run src/ALS_Baseline.ipynb

+c) For Factorization Machine model:
+* Run src/CMF_FM.ipynb

+d) For Wide and Deep model:
+* Run src/Wide and Deep.ipynb

 ### Models Used:
 * [Wide and Deep Recommendation System](https://arxiv.org/pdf/1606.07792.pdf)